CIAT Principal Designer (PD) Register

 Demonstrating competence:

 Your experience as a lead technologist on flats at RIBA POW stage 4 is valuable; however, it is crucial to determine whether you have the relevant skills, knowledge, and experience to undertake the work of this project.
 Please see our Code of Conduct and refer to Clause A5 Offering and/or Providing Services Directly to a Client, clause v) and vi).
 You may also wish to visit the Building Safety Regulator website for guidance to further understand the competence required to demonstrate under the new Building Safety Act.
+Registering as a PD with the Institute enables you to demonstrate competence.

 Q2.
 How much should my Professional Indemnity Insurance (PII) cover be?